sass/sass/doc-src/SASS_CHANGELOG.md

 * The last argument in an argument list can now have a trailing comma.

+* Adds support for CSS's grid template areas and named lines.
+We support this syntax through a new type of list called a "bracketed list".
+  Bracketed lists will output their square brackets when used as a CSS value.
+Bracketed lists may be either space-separated or comma-separated.
+  The `is-bracketed()` function, when passed a list will return a boolean indicating whether that list will output with brackets.
+The `join()` function now accepts a `$bracketed` parameter that controls whether the returned list has brackets.

 ### Backwards Incompatibilities -- Must Read!

 * The way [CSS variables][] are handled has changed to better correspond to the